-The system of overall repressive function: A term generally ascribed to Johann Herbart (as cited in Erdelyi, 2006), and later taken on by Freud (1915) to denote a defensive function responsible for creating much of the unconscious, repression, "turning something away, and keeping it at a distance, from the conscious" [his italics] (Freud, 1915, p.
-147), has proven itself an instrumentally demonstrable proposition at once obvious and empirically elusive (Michael & Benjamin, 2006).
-Current research into the topic has approached this metapsychological cornerstone from various ancillary perspectives, ranging from the Pavlovian mathematical modeling and experimental determination of the neuropharmacology associated with SSRI therapy and the suppression of aversive predictions (Crockett et al., 2012; Dayan & Huys, 2008; Huys, et al., 2012), to the resource-depletion framework of task aligned/misaligned cognitive functioning (Storbeck, 2011), or the optogenetic activation of individual brain circuits and structures such as the amygdala, which mediates anxiety, and is sure to have a role in repression (Deisseroth et al., 2011, p.
-362; Freud, 1926; Norman, 2010, 2011).
-Indeed, there are a great many particular neural structures, including the orbitofrontal and inferior regions of the PFC and others, that promise to hold some individual part in the cooperative anatomical conglomeration which must work smoothly together so as to achieve the delicate and appropriate result of proper repressive functioning, which is so crucial to maintaining mental stability and balance (Norman, 2011; Ovaysikia et al., 2011, p.
-2.; Shimamura, Marian & Haskins, 2012, p.1).
-If we are to understand the purpose of the complex and dynamic patterns of information as expressed over active brain anatomy, these patterns must be analyzed in terms of the instrumentally demonstrable metapsychology which they represent, and so, allow us to discover their purpose, and unearth the relative simplicity, the "intention" of those informational patterns of activity as they are made manifest in their operation, now clearly serving to contain the familiar quantitative and qualitative conflicts endemic to mental functioning.
+The system of overall repressive function

+A term generally ascribed to Johann Herbart (as cited in Erdelyi, 2006), and later taken on by Freud (1915) to denote a defensive function responsible for creating much of the unconscious, repression, "turning something away, and keeping it at a distance, from the conscious" [his italics] (Freud, 1915, p.
+147), has proven itself an instrumentally demonstrable proposition at once obvious and empirically elusive (Michael and Benjamin, 2006).
+Current research into the topic approached metapsychological has this cornerstone from various ancillary perspectives, ranging from the Pavlovian mathematical modeling and experimental determination of the neuropharmacology associated with SSRI therapy and the suppression of aversive predictions (Dayan and Huys, 2008; Crockett et al., 2012; Huys, et al., 2012), to the resource-depletion framework of task aligned/misaligned cognitive functioning (Storbeck, 2011), or the optogenetic activation of individual brain circuits and structures such as the amygdala, which mediates anxiety, and is sure to have a role in repression (Freud, 1926; Deisseroth et al., 2011; Norman, 2010, 2011).
+Indeed, there are a great many particular neural structures, including the orbitofrontal and inferior regions of the PFC and others, that promise to hold some individual part in the cooperative anatomical conglomeration which must work smoothly together so as to achieve the delicate and appropriate result of proper repressive functioning, which is so crucial to maintaining mental stability and balance (Norman, 2011; Ovaysikia et al., 2011.; Shimamura, Marian and Haskins, 2012).
+If we are to understand the purpose of the complex and dynamic patterns of information as expressed over active brain anatomy, these patterns must be analyzed in terms of the instrumentally demonstrable metapsychology which thev represent, and so, allow us to discover their purpose, and unearth the relative simplicity, the "intention" of those informational patterns of activity as they are made manifest in their operation, now clearly serving to contain the familiar quantitative and qualitative conflicts endemic to mental functioning.

-Although modern research demonstrates the amygdala, the lateral PFC, medial PFC (including anterior cingulate gyrus), and lateral orbitofrontal cortex (OFC) are all involved in the repression and control of emotion and behavior, the exact way these structures interact to form the delicate result is still unknown (Deisseroth et al., 2011, p.
-362; Feinstein, 2011; Ovaysikia et al., 2011; Shimamura, Marian & Haskins, 2012).
+Although modern research demonstrates the amygdala, the lateral PFC, medial PFC (including anterior cingulate gyrus), and lateral orbitofrontal cortex (OFC) are all involved in the repression and control of emotion and behavior, the exact way these structures interact to form their delicate result is still unknown (Deisseroth et al., 2011; Feinstein, 2011; Ovaysikia et al., 2011; Shimamura, Marian and Haskins, 2012).
 The intrasystemic approach will go one step further and make the particular role of each neural anatomical structure clear, as the intrarelated patterns of informational exchange and activity are defined within the context of a known metapsychological system.